 This credit card will work well for you if you have few balances to transfer and you plan to make purchases and pay them off within the first 18 months.
 The 18 month interest free promotion for new purchases with rewards is a pretty good deal.

-If you wish to transfer several balances the 3% fee on each transfer may become pricey.
+If you wish to transfer several balances the balance transfer fee may become pricey at 3% of the amount of each balance transfer.
 So calculate the money you save on interest vs the amount you’ll spend on fees to make the best decision for you

 Featured Accounts from our PartnersAD